Maghil/saa-boo-three/README.md

 ### WHY
-We realized that there is no online saa boo three game, so I wanted to ake the first steps in making it a reality
+We realized that there is no online saa boo three game, so I wanted to make the first steps in making it a reality

 ### LICENSE